pahimar/Equivalent-Exchange-3/README.md

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 #### Prerequisites  (Tested for Windows 7 ONLY!)
 0. Warning:  Please make sure you know *exactly* what you are doing.
 It's not our fault if your system crashes and you lose everything by doing something wrong.
 1. Download and install the Java JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7u9-downloads-1859576.html).
-Just scroll down.
+Accept the license agreement and download the file pertaining to your system.
+(Latest version=u9 as of 11/24)
 	* Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.
 	* Click on `Environment Variables`.
   * Under `System Variables`, click `New`.